DenzelMwangi001/T-Shirt-Emporium-E-commerce-store/README.md

 ### NOTE

-As the  T-shirt folder might be nested inside the T-shirt folder make sure to switch the path to appropriate path :
+As the  T-shirt folder might be nested inside the T-Shirt-Emporium-E-commerce-store  folder make sure to switch the path to appropriate path :

    ** example =>**  ```/Desktop/T-Shirt-Emporium-E-commerce-store/T-shirt E-commerce store$ ```